najnesnaj/pinetime-zephyr/samples/oswatchREADME.rst

 Requirements
 ************

-no requirements since it run without board (simulation)
+no requirements since it can run without board (simulation)

 Building and Running
 ********************